rexgarland/civic-iq/README.md

 The intended purpose of this quiz is to get people more confident to participate in power (e.g. write their rep, make a FOIA request, attend a city hall, etc).

+The only bias should be toward citizen participation in power, collective or individual.
+Any bias toward a particular political party / ideology should be avoided, so please help out by reporting it (you can submit an issue or just ping me).

 Note: we should be careful not to exclude any protected groups based on phrasing or choice of questions.

 ## Acknowledgements